The lowdown.

 Often, corporate credit cards are actually charge cards.
 If you have a corporate card from American Express or Diners Club, it is almost certainly a charge card.

-Who offers corporate credit cards in Australia?
+Which providers offer corporate credit cards in Australia?

 The main providers of corporate credit cards in Australia are: